 Also, the inner structure worked as an alternative cushioning mechanic for low jumps and short sprints.
 This feature made the shoes extremely comfortable to wear, even for players with foot injuries.

-Some of our testers, however, found the shoe’s toe box to be slightly limiting in space, but the mesh upper made up for it with ventilation.
+Some of our testers, however, found the shoe’s toe box to be slightly limiting in space, but the mesh upper in this top court shoes is made up for it with ventilation.
 Also, players with orthotic requirements did not like the shoe’s fixed insole, as it prevented the use of additional insoles.

 When it comes to cushioning, the JointlyCreating shoes introduce an innovative compression mechanic: the blade outsole.
 We found that it efficiently conserved the impact from intense tennis footwork, but instead of removing the shock, the outsole channelled the force back into the toes.